 - You know how to use for/while loop and conditional statements (if/else)

 - You have done some computer programming before by yourselves and feel passionate about programming

 Step 2: Fill up the following form Bootcamp Season 05 Registration for registration.

 What are selection criteria for the next Bootcamp?

 Based on the performance in the prerequisite contest, we will invite a few people (not more than 25) to participate in an onsite selection contest.
-This contest will be held in NSU on a Friday in June, 2019 (exact date will be announced later).
+This contest will be held in NSU on a Friday in October, 2019 (exact date will be announced later).
 We will select a few people (not more than 10) for the Bootcamp based on their performance in the onsite selection contest and the prerequisite contests.
 The performance in the onsite contest will be given more importance for the final selection process.
 To be precise, 90% weight will be given to the onsite selection contest while making the final selection.
-To do well in the onsite selection contest, you should complete all the prerequisites as mentioned in the above post.
+To do well in the onsite selection contest, you should solve all the problems in Prerequisite Contests.
 If someone has completed all the prerequisites by themselves, she/he should have no problem passing the onsite selection contest.

 Those who are selected based on their performance in the onsite contest and prerequisite contests are eligible to participate in the Bootcamp.
 We arrange several classes for one whole semester to help them learn different problem-solving techniques.
 We also arrange some coding sessions to help them improve their implementation skill.

 Class Time: 9:40 AM – 1:00 PM (Friday)

 Contest Time: 2:40 PM – 5:30 PM (Friday)